Documentation Index

 Step 3: Criteria

 Criteria define the quality dimensions evaluated on every call.
 Each criterion is scored independently.
 Select Add Criteria to add a criterion to the evaluation.
-Selecting a preset auto-populates the scoring rubric with an industry-standard prompt.
+Selecting a preset criterion auto-populates the scoring rubric with an industry-standard prompt.
 Custom criteria can be defined from scratch.

-Criteria and Scoring
+9. Criteria and Scoring

 Criterion Configuration Fields